-You must configure the sub policy such that all the required inputs are defined as single value Point Value nodes (that is, collection inputs are not supported).
-Results from the sub policy may be passed back to the calling policy by using Return Value nodes.
-If you configure the sub policy to be executed for each row of an input collection, each output of the sub policy is a collection of values.
+You must configure the sub policy such that all the required inputs are defined as single value Point Value nodes (that is, data frame inputs are not supported).
+Results from the sub policy may be passed back to the calling policy by using Return Value node.

+If you configure the sub policy to be executed for each row of an input collection, the output of the sub policy node is a collection that contains one column for each Return Value node, with rows containing the values for each execution.